Braundo/kubernetes-guide/docs/pods.md

 ![](../images/sidecar.svg)

 As mentioned above, multiple containers within a Pod share the same IP address, network stack, and filesystem.
-As such, in order to communicate to specific containers within a multi-container Pod, you have to leverage port addresses.
-The containers themselves however will be able to communicate to each other via localhost.
+As such, to communicate with specific containers within a multi-container Pod, you have to leverage port addresses.
+The containers themselves, however, will be able to communicate with each other via localhost.

 ![](../images/sidecar-net.svg)